sardinaa/Image-editor/MASK_EDITING_GUIDE.md

 4. Combine mask editing with global adjustments for best results

 ### Troubleshooting
-- If mask editing doesn't work, ensure a mask is selected from the list
+- If mask editing doesn't work, ensure the "Masks" checkbox is enabled
+- Check that a mask is selected from the list for mask editing
-- The yellow status text shows the current editing mode
-- Disable and re-enable mask editing if issues occur
+- To switch to global editing, disable the "Masks" checkbox or deselect all masks
+- All parameter changes are automatically preserved when switching between editing modes
+- **Box selection and auto segment are disabled when the main "Masks" checkbox is unchecked**
-- Check that the image processor is properly loaded
+- If mask-related buttons appear grayed out, check that the "Masks" checkbox is enabled

 ## Example Workflow

 1. **Load a landscape photo**
 2. **Create masks**: Draw boxes around sky, mountains, and foreground
-3. **Edit sky**: Select sky mask, increase exposure and saturation
+3. **Edit sky**: Ensure "Masks" is enabled, select sky mask, increase exposure and saturation
 4. **Edit mountains**: Select mountain mask, adjust contrast and shadows
 5. **Edit foreground**: Select foreground mask, enhance texture and warmth
-6. **Final touches**: Disable mask editing and apply global adjustments
+6. **Final touches**: Disable "Masks" checkbox to apply global adjustments

 This selective editing approach allows for professional-level photo editing with precise control over different regions of your image.